gimbalinc/hello-gimbal-ios/README.md

-# Gimbal iOS Minimal Sample
+# Gimbal iOS Basic Sample
 Simplest Gimbal Integration Example on iOS.
 After setting up your application, place(s) and communication(s) on Gimbal Manager the code below will yield **Place Events** and **Local Notifications**.

 Before you create your iOS application